twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - `/auth-success` interacts as per usual, treating user as logged in and such

 #### JWT based auth
-The structure required here is roughly the same as cookie based auth, except we sign + set a JWT as cookie after login -- and Django is still using normal cookie sessions.
+The structure required here is roughly the same as cookie based auth, except we sign + set a JWT refresh token as cookie after login -- and Django is still using normal cookie sessions.

 To reiterate, this is more work with no added benefit since the JWT is in a HttpOnly cookie (since otherwise it can be scraped), so it's not recommended.